Classical mechanics: History

 The study of the motion of bodies is an ancient one, making classical mechanics one of the oldest and largest subjects in science, engineering, and technology.
+The development of classical mechanics lead to the development of many areas of mathematics.

 Some Greek philosophers of antiquity, among them Aristotle, founder of Aristotelian physics, may have been the first to maintain the idea that "everything happens for a reason" and that theoretical principles can assist in the understanding of nature.
 While to a modern reader, many of these preserved ideas come forth as eminently reasonable, there is a conspicuous lack of both mathematical theory and controlled experiment, as we know it.
 These later became decisive factors in forming modern science, and their early application came to be known as classical mechanics.
 In his Elementa super demonstrationem ponderum, medieval mathematician Jordanus de Nemore introduced the concept of "positional gravity" and the use of component forces.

 The first published causal explanation of the motions of planets was Johannes Kepler's Astronomia nova, published in 1609.
 He concluded, based on Tycho Brahe's observations on the orbit of Mars, that the planet's orbits were ellipses.
 This break with ancient thought was happening around the same time that Galileo was proposing abstract mathematical laws for the motion of objects.
 He may (or may not) have performed the famous experiment of dropping two cannonballs of different weights from the tower of Pisa, showing that they both hit the ground at the same time.
 The reality of that particular experiment is disputed, but he did carry out quantitative experiments by rolling balls on an inclined plane.
 His theory of accelerated motion was derived from the results of such experiments and forms a cornerstone of classical mechanics.
 In 1673 Christiaan Huygens described in his Horologium Oscillatorium the first two laws of motion.
 The work is also the first modern treatise in which a physical problem (the accelerated motion of a falling body) is idealized by a set of parameters then analyzed mathematically and constitutes one of the seminal works of applied mathematics.